paramsngh/Assignment1-/README.md

 ## REFLECTION

 This assignment helped us understand how a multi-page web application works using a client-server model.
 We built a Node.js server with Express, created multiple routes, and implemented a REST API that allows users to create, view, and delete events.
+The REST API we built allows the frontend to communicate with the server using HTTP requests.
+We created three main routes, a GET request to retrieve all events, a POST request to create a new event, and a DELETE request to remove an event by its ID.
+This helped us better understand how data flows between the client and server and how different request methods are used to handle different actions in a web application.

 One challenge we faced was setting up the git to work collaboratly on the project.
 Once we figured out and granted the permission all work was done smoothly.